|

 because it's not to be missed—Go see it (or you will wish you had).

-A morality-focused movie that explores the cost of pain, "Faster" gains speed after the
+A morality-focused movie that explores the cost of pain, "Faster"

-warden conducts the exit interview.
-He tells Johnson: "It's as if
+gains speed after the warden conducts the exit interview.
+He tells

-you were born to darkness in this place."
-After watching
+Johnson: "It's as if you were born to darkness in this place."

-his brother's life.
+minute they took his brother's life.
 "You have any questions?"

 he asks Johnson.
 "Where's the exit?"

-prison, a free man, and starts off
+turns to jogging as Johnson leaves prison, a free man, and starts

-it must be an incredible
+being imprisoned, it must be an incredible feeling to have the

-feeling to have the freedom and space to just run.
-He picks up
+freedom and space to just run.
+He picks up a car, a P.I.

-a car, a P.I. report, and a gun, and heads for the first victim
+report, and a gun, and heads for the first victim on his list behind

-on his list behind the wheel of a 1971 Chevy Chevelle Malibu SS.
-The
+the wheel of a 1971 Chevy Chevelle Malibu SS.
+The sound of

-of Johnson's performance and the rumble of the engine makes it seem
+Johnson's performance and the rumble of the engine makes it seem

 like a bullet.
-He parks, and sets out across a busy
+He parks, and sets out across a busy street not

 with a single shot to the head, kills target #1.

-Johnson goes down the list of the men responsible for the death of
+And so it goes as Johnson goes down the list of the men responsible

-his brother.
-Without giving away too much of the plot, it comes down
+for the death of his brother.
+Without giving away too much of the

-to the last victim, who was probably the least responsible for what
+plot, it comes down to the last victim, who was probably the least

-happened, and who is now a preacher.
+responsible for what happened, and who is now a preacher.
 This

 is a Revenge movie through and through and what it lacks in suspense